rontarrant/gtkDcoding/docs/_posts/2020-03-23-0105-dlang-ui-snippets-i.md

 First, what’s the difference between the two?

-The *Singleton* assures us that we have one instance of an object.
-Because of the way the *Singleton* is structured, no matter how many times we create new pointers to it, they'll always point to the same *Singleton*.
+The *Singleton* assures us that we have one instance of a class object.
+And no matter how many times we create more instances of that class in our code, we’re always dealing with a single instantiation.

-The *Observer*, on the other hand, allows a single object to be monitored by multiple other objects.
+The *Observer* allows a single object to inform several other objects of its internal changes.

-In both cases, we’re talking about a one-to-many relationship—one Singleton with multiple pointers... one object monitored by multiple others.
-The difference from a number-of-objects point of view is the *direction* of the one-to-many relationship.
+In both cases, we’re talking about a one-to-many relationship.
+So, that’s not the difference.

+The *Observer* pattern is named for the object that needs to know what’s going on elsewhere.
+The *Singleton* is that elsewhere and so we might infer that both are actually part of the same pattern... and I’m not saying they can’t be, but there must be a reason they both exist, so let’s step back and look again...

-Another difference can be found by thinking about the definition of the *Observer* pattern—a single object is monitored by multiple others.
-Why do they need to monitor it?
-Because the observed object is dynamic.
+The definition of the *Observer* pattern—a single object keeps others informed of internal changes—gives us a clue.
+The observed object is dynamic.
 It changes over the lifetime of the application.

-The *Singleton*, on the other hand, remains static.
-That's why we see use cases such as a print spooler, a window manager, a font list, or other OS-specific stuff.
+And the *Singleton*?
+Use cases cited by experts speak of resources—a print spooler, a window manager, a font list, or other OS-specific stuff.
 In other words, things we expect to remain static during the application’s lifetime.

-So in a nutshell, a *Singleton* is used to encapsulate a *static* resource and *Observers* encapsulate objects that keep an eye on a *dynamic* resource.
+So, a *Singleton* is used for a static resource and *Observers* keep an eye on a dynamic resource.

 The rest of this post will first present the general specs for a *Singleton* in *D*, then look at a working example.